 The North East commissioning support unit will be turned into a community interest company owned by its 11 CCG customers.

-In June 2017 documents leaked to the HSJ revealed discussions between NHS Improvement and NHS England on what certain over-spending areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
-The target areas include Northumbria.
+In June 2017 documents leaked to the HSJ revealed discussions between NHS Improvement and NHS England on what certain over-spending areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18; this is the capped expenditure process (CEP).
+The 14 CEP target areas include Northumbria.
 The measures under discussion include the following:

 - Limiting the number of operations carried out by non-NHS providers so the funding stays within the NHS.
 Considerations differ between areas but include both limiting patients’ choice of providers, and reducing work which is outsourced by NHS trusts.
 In some cases it would require the NHS to find the capacity to carry out more operations.

 - Systematically drawing out waiting times for planned care, including explicit consideration of breaching NHS constitution standards.
 Some plan to target delays at specialties/areas where waits are currently lower than average.